what are 3 Types of Fuel

 Gaseous Fuels

-Gaseous fuels are in vapor form at room temperature and pressure, making them lighter than liquids and solids.
-They are highly flammable and their energy content varies based on their composition and is measured by calorific value.
-Gaseous fuels can be transported through pipelines or in pressurized containers, which makes them versatile.
+Gaseous fuels, existing as vapor at room temperature and pressure, are lighter than liquid and solid fuels.
+Highly flammable, their energy content varies based on composition, measured by calorific value.
+These fuels can be transported via pipelines or pressurized containers, enhancing their versatility.

 Examples of Gaseous Fuels